What causes seasonal patterns?

 This is why we have the warmest ecosystems on Earth at the equator like tropical rain forests and deserts.
 For example, the Koppen climate classification system lists tropical climates sustaining temperatures of 18 °C or higher.

 The north and south pole hardly receive any heat from the sun’s rays.
 This creates the coldest places on Earth like tundra and polar deserts.

 Earth’s 4 seasonal patterns

-Not only is the Earth revolving around the sun, but the Earth is also spinning.
+Not only is the Earth revolving around the sun, but the Earth is rotating on its axis.
 In fact, it takes about 24 hours to fully spin in a circle.

 But seasons occur because of the tilt of the Earth.
 When the northern hemisphere is tilted towards the sun, it receives more of the sun’s rays and it’s summer.

 But when the Earth revolves around the sun, the northern hemisphere is tilted away from the sun and it’s winter.